Akshay-Kumar-Arya/Deep-Learning-Projects/Neural_translation/README.md

 ### Model and Training
 * The custom model consists of an encoder RNN and a decoder RNN.
 ![model](Images/neural_translation_model_and_key.png)

+#### Custom Layer
+* Construct a custom layer for end token embedding for encoder model using Layer subclassing API in Tensorflow.

 #### Encoder Model
 * The encoder takes words of an English sentence as input, and uses a pre-trained word embedding to embed the words into a 128-dimensional space.
 * To indicate the end of the input sentence, a special end token (in the same 128-dimensional space) is passed in as an input.
 This token is a TensorFlow Variable that is learned in the training phase (unlike the pre-trained word embedding, which is frozen).